nishasridhar98/image_management/README.md

-Renaming Folder Application & Image Manipulation Application Rename Folder application is built using Tkinter.
+Renaming Folder Application & Image Manipulation Application.
+  Rename Folder application is built using Tkinter.
 This applications lets the user to rename all the images in a folder.

  Image Manipulation application is built using Pillow.
 This application lets the user perform the following: